ShogunPanda/milo/README.md

 The command above will produce debug and release builds for each language in the `dist` folder.

-The debug build will also enables the `before_state_change` and `after_state_change` callbacks and it's more verbose in case of WebAssembly errors.
+The debug build will also enables the `on_state_change` and callback and it's more verbose in case of WebAssembly errors.

 ## API